benitomartin/foodscore-code/README.md

 ## :clapper: **The Website**

 The Website was created using streamlit and for that, an additional [repository](https://github.com/benitomartin/foodscore-app) was created.
-Instruction on how to use the Website can be found in that repository.
+Instructions on how to use the Website can be found in that repository.

 ![Screenshot App](https://user-images.githubusercontent.com/116911431/229893707-e95bf9ff-0d50-4d12-a6b9-cdb88ffc54e6.png)

+## :thinking: **How to use this repository**

+First, you need to clone the repository and install the requirements by running `pip install -r requirements.txt`.
+This allows to install all required packages.
+Then follow these steps:

+- Create an additional directory `raw_data/UECFOOD100/` and save there the Food100 dataset
+- Create an additional directory `raw_data/model` where the model will be saved
+- Run modelcreation.py to train the model and get the weights.
+These will be saved in the `raw_data/model`